 Shoot Em Up

+- The original NARC arcade game.
+Blast an enemy with explosives, and watch the graphically detailed gibs fly.
 Even the NES version got this past the radar.
 Then again, with all the other filth in the game, it's a wonder Nintendo approved it at all.

-Xop and Xop Black.
+- Xop and Xop Black.
 You can actually adjust the level of it, which affects the flaming explosions in case of robotic enemies and the amount of Alien Blood in case of everything else, all the way to, well "ludicrous".
 At that level dying organic level bosses release so much internal fluids that the screen doesn't have enough space to show it all, and it can even obscure the enemy fire.

-Justified in Dead Space: it's all about blowing off the enemies' limbs because headshots don't work.
+- Justified in Dead Space: it's all about blowing off the enemies' limbs because headshots don't work.

-There's also the microwave projector "gun" in No Regret, which zapped the victim with enough microwave radiation to not only kill them, but also boil all the moisture in their body at once, making them explode in a steam-filled cloud of cooked flesh...
+- There's also the microwave projector "gun" in No Regret, which zapped the victim with enough microwave radiation to not only kill them, but also boil all the moisture in their body at once, making them explode in a steam-filled cloud of cooked flesh...

-Jet Force Gemini combines this with Art Style Dissonance: the game looks like a cartoonish, kid-friendly game... and then you realize that exploding enemies causes a huge shower of blood everywhere with a wet splattering sound, you can decapitate enemies (and certain allies) with headshots, and exploded enemies leave limbs behind.
+- Jet Force Gemini combines this with Art-Style Dissonance: the game looks like a cartoonish, kid-friendly game... and then you realize that exploding enemies causes a huge shower of blood everywhere with a wet splattering sound, you can decapitate enemies (and certain allies) with headshots, and exploded enemies leave limbs behind.

 Turn Based Tactics

-In Jagged Alliance 2, a head shot from close range sometimes causes the enemy's head to burst apart, releasing a gush of High Pressure Blood from the neck stump.
+- In Jagged Alliance 2, a head shot from close range sometimes causes the enemy's head to burst apart, releasing a gush of High-Pressure Blood from the neck stump.
 A close-range chest impact could cause a similar burst of blood to fly from the back of the enemy (or even one of your own mercs or NPCs) as the unfortunate victim was flung about 1,5 meters backwards.
 Also, grenades or mortar rounds could turn people into (briefly) living torches.

-Oddly enough, though, said grenades or mortar rounds didn't cause ludicrous gibs, instead, they're either reduced to ash (after flaming to a crisp), or die normally.
+- Oddly enough, though, said grenades or mortar rounds didn't cause ludicrous gibs, instead, they're either reduced to ash (after flaming to a crisp), or die normally.

-Every kill in Vandal Hearts results in a high-powered geyser of blood erupting from the victim.
+- Every kill in Vandal Hearts results in a high-powered geyser of blood erupting from the victim.
 Even skeletons.
 The only exceptions are mechanical enemies and living statues, who die with a high-powered geyser of...gravel?

 Wide Open Sandbox

-Not to mention rocket and dropship engines, which in earlier versions would tear anybody under them to shreds.
-While they merely push actors now, dropship engines, when shot in the right place, will break off from the ship and go flying in whatever direction they please, often turning soldiers into red mist.
+- In Cortex Command crashes and explosions cause gibs, and just falling a little too far is liable to break off a leg.
+Rocket and dropship engines in earlier versions would tear anybody under them to shreds.
+While they merely push actors now, they will break off from the ship and go flying in whatever direction they please if shot in the right place, often turning soldiers into red mist.
 The dropship doors are worse, though; they have a reputation for always finding troops after the ship explodes.

-The dropship itself, after one or both engines are damaged/blown off, drops to the ground and either explodes outright or waits a while and then does.
+- The dropship itself, after one or both engines are damaged/blown off, drops to the ground and either explodes outright or waits a while and then does.
 When troops are nearby, the resulting cloud of rapidly expanding shrapnel has the tendency of going from metal-gray to blood-red very quickly.

-Some weapons are meant to be fired from huge mech actors, but can be equipped to any actor.
+- Some (Modded) weapons are meant to be fired from huge mech actors, but can be equipped to any actor.
 If someone too small fires the weapon, it's liable to have enough recoil to make them explode.

-Destroy All Humans and its sequel see the Mooks incinerated in a flash of yellow embers when killed with the Disintegrator Ray.
+- Destroy All Humans! and its sequel see the Mooks incinerated in a flash of yellow embers when killed with the Disintegrator Ray.
 Vehicles simply explode.

-Prototype's Alex Mercer is incredibly strong, but his punches usually just blows the enemy across the street, until you add the Muscle Mass ability.
+- In [PROTOTYPE], Alex Mercer is incredibly strong, but his punches usually just blows the enemy across the street, until you add the Muscle Mass ability.
 Then, everyone you hit blows into meaty chunks and the vehicles explode.

-And this makes no mention of the use of the various bladed weapons that Prototype gives you.
+- There are also various bladed weapons that Prototype gives you.
 The Blade can vertically slice a person in half.
 It's about as bloody as you think it will be.

 Non-video game examples: